Guitar Stand

 Lasercut Plywood

-All components were cut from Baltic birch plywood on a CO2 laser cutter.
-The design was drawn as a flat-pattern vector file with carefully dimensioned tab-and-slot joints, allowing the stand to be assembled without glue or fasteners.
-The laser's precision ensured every joint fit snugly on the first pass, eliminating the need for iterative hand-fitting.
+All components were cut from poplar plywood on a CO2 laser cutter.
+The design was drawn as a flat-pattern vector file in Adobe Illustrator.
+The laser's precision ensured the laminated layers lined up perfectly.

 Dual-Purpose Design

-The stand was engineered to hold both acoustic and electric guitars securely.
-The base footprint and cradle angle were chosen to keep the center of gravity stable regardless of body shape, while the neck support height was set to clear the headstocks of both styles.
+The stand was designed to hold both acoustic and electric guitars securely.
+The base footprint and cradle angle were chosen to keep the center of gravity stable regardless of body shape.
 Soft foam padding lines the contact points to protect instrument finishes.

 Rustic Finish